johnbillion/wp-json-schemas/packages/wp-types/readme.md

 ### When do these definitions apply?

-The PHP object definitions apply whenever a supported PHP object is represented as JSON.
-How you do that depends on your application, but here is an example:
+The PHP object schemas apply whenever a supported PHP object is encoded to JSON.
+For example:

 ```php
 printf(